• Skip to main content

 What do Electrical Workers do?

-Electrical workers learn their trade through a registered apprenticeship program that is typically low cost or no cost to the student.
+Both classifications of Electrical workers learn their trade through a registered apprenticeship program that is typically low cost or no cost to the student.
 A high-school diploma or equivalent is required to begin your apprenticeship and career in the trade.
-Most states require electricians to be licensed.
+Most jurisdictions require Inside Electricians to be licensed by the state or local governmental agency as applicable .

 Apprenticeship